 can be found inside the header file in the status codes section.

-Code example - Transmit data to an I2C or TWI device:
+Code example - Master Transmitter (MT) mode - Transmit data to an I2C or TWI device

-Code example - Read data from an I2C or TWI device
+Code example - Master Receiver (MR) mode - Read data from an I2C or TWI device

 Download